 If anyone is looking for some odd information about Augustus, or other early Roman emperors, look no further than The Twelve Caesars by Suetonius (c.
 70-130+).
 That quirky book has long been a paradoxical blessing and annoyance to historians.
 On the negative side, Suetonius did not follow chronology, and often only briefly summarized military campaigns, or even ignored such matters altogether.
 On the other hand, he frequently documented his sources, sometimes quoting almost word-for-word from wills, letters and songs, lampoons and other texts.
 Just as important, Suetonius viewed the past from a different angle than other scholars.
 He let other historians focus on military campaigns and politics, and instead wrote details about society and the personalities that lived there.
-As such, Suetonius may not be the best source for somebody wanting a narrated timeline of Augustus’ reign (Cassius Dio would be a much better option in that regard), but his work is definitely an invaluable source of complimentary information, such as public opinion in Rome, physical descriptions of important figures, and social events funded by the emperors.
+As such, Suetonius may not be the best source for somebody wanting a narrated timeline of Augustus’ reign (Cassius Dio would be a much better option in that regard), but his work is definitely an invaluable source of complementary information, such as public opinion in Rome, physical descriptions of important figures, and social events funded by the emperors.

 With such an approach, Suetonius was one of the few ancient commentators to write not only about what Augustus did, but also what Augustus personally liked.
 When it came to entertainment, Suetonius portrayed Augustus as being in a healthy middle ground.
 He was more visibly interested in enjoying sports and games than Julius Caesar, but he was also much better behaved at public functions than some of his wilder successors, such as Caligula and Nero.